kopchik/useful/README.md

 mystruct
 --------

-A very trivial structure-like class from http://norvig.com/python-iaq.html
+A structure-like class from http://norvig.com/python-iaq.html